 The Right Touch

-Texture and fabric choice is key when selecting curtains and panels.
-A rich color in heavy velvet will set a very different mood to your room, compared to a lightweight linen panel in a lively color.
+Texture and fabric choice are key when selecting curtains and panels.
+A rich color in heavy velvet will set a very different mood for your room, compared to a lightweight linen panel in a lively color.
 Take time to go beyond general color and length and let texture and sheen be part of your decision.

 Invite the Sunshine